Igor Budan: International career

 Budan was capped for the Croatian U-18 team at the 1998 UEFA European Under-18 Football Championship (now U-19 event) and the 1999 FIFA World Youth Championship (now FIFA U-20 World Cup).
 Budan also played in 1999 UEFA European Under-18 Football Championship qualification.

 On 7 February 2007, Budan made his international debut for Croatia in a 2–1 friendly win against Norway, coming on as a 62nd-minute substitute for Boško Balaban.

 Budan was selected for Croatia's Euro 2008 campaign, where he came on as a substitute in the second half against Austria.
 This would be Budan's final cap for Croatia.

 Post-playing career

 After his retirement, Budan returned to Palermo with his family and successively confirmed he was about to join the rosanero staff as a team manager starting from the 2013–14 season, accepting an offer from president Maurizio Zamparini who had already regularly stated this intention in the past.

-He left Palermo after one season in order to pursue a career as a director of football, accepting an offer to work as Guido Angelozzi's deputy at Serie B club Spezia.
+He left Palermo after one season to pursue a career as a director of football, accepting an offer to work as Guido Angelozzi's deputy at Serie B club Spezia.
+In July 2015 he was promoted as director of football, but on 17 November 2015, he relinquished his role as director of football for personal reasons.